-In its focus on joining-up, community power, and long-term objectives, there are notable overlaps between the 2024 UK Government's mission-oriented approach (Labour Party, 2024) and the core features of place leadership identified in this article.
-The health mission - a fairer Britain, where everyone lives well for longer - has an explicit public health dimension.
-The party's 2024 manifesto states, "Labour will tackle the social determinants of health, halving the gap in healthy life expectancy between the richest and poorest regions in England" (2024: 103).
-The partnership practices of DEMs and Integrated Care Systems offer a ready set of tools to deliver on this commitment.
-Indeed, the English Devolution White Paper states that mayors "have a key role to play in taking action, particularly on the social determinants of health" (MHCLG, 2024: 79).
+Opportunities for DEMs to achieve mission-oriented Recommendations for national government to empower policies DEMs to deliver mission-orientated policies New national 'mission boards' will need to be responsive to local Galvanise the energy and commitment of local actors Clarify problem definition to overcome barriers to collective National missions will need to manage the tension between local priorities and national objectives action Draw on mayors' formal influence over planning, transport Trailblazer deals should be extended to other policy areas, such as and housing as a route to influencing the wider system planning, and a single pot of funding introduced to provide DEMs with enhanced financial security and funding flexibility Bring actors together with a formal remit and join up A mission-orientated approach needs to account for the existing locally - using legitimacy and advocacy structural constraints of a centralised and siloed UK polity Develop new evidence and analytical tools to inform Analytical teams need to be embedded in national 'mission decision-making and evaluation boards' to ensure that local evidence and economic valuations shape national objectives systems offer a ready set of tools to deliver on this commitment.
+Indeed, the English Devolution White Paper states that mayors 'have a key role to play in taking action, particularly on the social determinants of health' (MHCLG, 2024, p.
+79).
 The coming period therefore presents an opportunity for DEMs to demonstrate their capacity to do things differently and setting agendas locally.
 DEMs operate in several relevant spheres - skills policy, employment support, local transport - and are developing local profiles and relationships.
-There is a fit, in principle, between missionorientated government, place-based leadership and the broad-based character of the wider determinants of health.
-Addressing this type of challenge could offer the most reward for political figures like DEMs.
+There is a fit, in principle, between mission-orientated government, place-based leadership and the broad-based character of the wider determinants of health.
+Addressing this type of challenge could offer the most reward for political figures such as DEMs.
 Engaging in problem focussed interactions with citizens allows them to strengthen their political leadership role and carve out a unique role in a political space that they can claim as their own.
-They can advocate new ideas and soften them to convince actors about the salience of their policy goals (Capano and Galanti, 2021).
+They can advocate new ideas and soften them to convince actors about the salience of their policy goals (Capano & Galanti, 2021).

 Based on our research evidence, we argue that the place leadership of elected mayors has the potential to contribute significantly to mission delivery.
 However, national government needs to create the right structural conditions, especially in terms of policy and budgetary flexibility.
 It is also important to be cognisant of the differences in the capacity of elected mayors across the UK, and the need for proactive national policies to address this imbalance (Warner et al., 2024).
-Below we offer recommendations for how the right structural conditions might be achieved to mobilise and empower DEMs to secure mission-oriented policy making in pursuit of healthy urban development.
+Below we offer recommendations for how the right structural conditions might be achieved to mobilise and empower DEMs to secure mission-oriented policymaking in pursuit of healthy urban development.
 These are summarised in Table 2.